safx/ccr/README.md

-# ccr - Claude Code Usage Reporter
+# ccr - Claude Code Usage StatusLine

 A statusline hook for Claude Code that displays usage costs and session information.